digital-pros/commerce-authorize/README.md

 ## Accept.js

-If Accept.js is enabled in the plugin settings, the gateway will require two hidden fields (**token** and **tokenDescriptor**), which are sent back to Authorize.net after the card is validated.
+If Accept.js is enabled in the plugin settings, the gateway will require two hidden fields (`token` and `tokenDescriptor`), which are sent back to Authorize.net after the card is validated.
 Accept.js also requires an adjustment to the submit button so that the payment form only submits after the card has been validated by Accept.js.
+As long as the two hidden fields are defined and filled by Accept.js, the credit card details will not be required.

+If `sendPaymentDataToAnet()` contains a `true` parameter, `sendPaymentDataToAnet(true)` the card data will be removed from the credit card fields after the token has been created, but before the form is submitted to the server for processing.
+For the default form above, this option is specified in the gateway settings.

     <label>Card Holder</label>
 	<input name="firstName" placeholder="First Name" required="required" type="text">